 Posted by ST at Monday, September 14, 2015

 Modaks have a special importance in the worship of the Lord Ganesha.
 Modak is believed to be the favorite food of Lord Ganesha.
-During the Ganesh Chaturthi puja twenty-one modaks are offered as offering to the deity.In India many kinds of modaks are made steamed modaks, fried modaks, wheat flour modaks, mava modaks, chocolate modaks etc with different different fillings.
-Normally we will make modak with coconut jaggery filling or chana dal jaggery filling.
-But Today I am posting modak with different filling ,Sesame seeds and Jaggery Filling.It tastes delicious and yummy...TRY it out :)
+During the Ganesh Chaturthi puja twenty-one modaks are offered as offering to the deity.In Indian many kind of modaks are made steamed modaks, fried modaks, semolina modaks, wheat flour modaks, mava modaks, chocolate modaks etc.

 For The Covering

 2-3 tbsps ghee

 1) Heat a non-stick pan, add coconut and jaggery, mix well and cook on a slow flame.

 2) Cook till the jaggery starts melting for about 5-8 mins stirring after every 2 mins.

 3) Add the cardamom powder, stir well and cook for some more time.The mixture will start changing colour and become sticky or or till all the moisture evaporates and the mixture thickens.
 That means your mixture is ready.

 4) Keep aside and allow it to cool.

 1) Sieve the Rice flour before making a dough.

 2) Boil 2 cups of water in a deep non-stick pan with pinch of salt and 1 tsp of ghee or oil.